aledema90/aledema90/README.md

 ## 🚀 What I’m working on

-- 🎨 Figma → User Stories Generator → reducing PM manual work
+- 🎨 'Figma to User Stories' Generator → reducing PM manual work
-- 🎮 Game Recommender → applying product thinking to discovery
+- 🎮 Game Recommender → applying product thinking to solving a gamer dilemma
 - 💼 Interactive resume --> website for an interactive and pleasant way to show my story, interest and career progression